-Similar comments apply as for other pipeline options, but it should be noted that greater potential exists for significant impacts due to the extensive Roman settlement and road building in the area.
+Similar comments apply as for other pipeline options, but it should be noted that there may be greater potential for significant impacts due to the extensive Roman settlement and road building remains present in the area.

 There are several SSSIs in the 10 km pipeline corridor and these are illustrated in the accompanying figure.